layer5io/istio-service-mesh-workshop/lab-7/README.md

 ---
 ```

-Now when we reload the `/productpage` several times, we will ONLY be viewing the data from v1 of all the services.
+Now when we reload the `/productpage` several times, we will ONLY be viewing the data from v1 of all the services, which means we will not see any ratings (any stars).

-## Content based routing
+## 7.2 Content based routing

-Lets enable the ratings service for test user `jason` by routing productpage traffic to reviews v2.
+Let's replace our first rules with a new set.
+Enable the `ratings` service for test user `jason` by routing `productpage` traffic to `reviews` v2.

 ```sh
 curl https://raw.githubusercontent.com/leecalcote/istio-service-mesh-workshop/master/deployment_files/istio-0.8.0/route-rule-reviews-test-v2.yaml | istioctl replace -f -